Joe Dolan

 Joseph Francis Robert Dolan (16 October 1939 – 26 December 2007) was an Irish singer, entertainer and recording artist.
 Chiefly known in Ireland for his association with showbands and for his innovative style and high tenor singing voice, he had a wide appeal with many international fans.
-His energetic and charismatic stage performances influenced his long standing advertising slogan: "There's no show like the Joe show”.
+His energetic and charismatic stage performances influenced his long standing advertising slogan: "There's no show like the Joe show".

 The only Irish singer to reach number one in the 1960s, 1970s, 1980s and 1990s, Dolan was a persistent presence in the music charts in Ireland and overseas.

 Early life and family

 Dolan was born at the County Hospital, now known as the Midland Regional Hospital, Mullingar, County Westmeath on 16 October 1939, the youngest of nine children in a Roman Catholic family.
-He was orphaned at a young age – his father, a bicycle shop proprietor, died when Joe was ten; his mother when he was nineteen.
+His father, a bicycle shop proprietor, died when Joe was ten; his mother when he was nineteen.
 He sang in school, and his mother had encouraged him to take up the piano.
 He made his first stage appearance at a talent show held in a marquee on the Fair Green in his native Mullingar.

 Voice

 Dolan's voice was high with a comprehensive range without the use of falsetto and he made comprehensive use of a technique known as melisma.
 Vocal ranges such as this were not common in the 1960s and 1970s but were later made popular by artists such as Mariah Carey, Stevie Wonder and Whitney Houston, among others.
-The Irish chat show legend Gay Byrne famously described Dolan’s voice as “butter mixed with honey”.
+The Irish chat show legend Gay Byrne famously described Dolan’s voice as "butter mixed with honey".